int128/workflow-run-summary-action/README.md

 | `pull-request-url`            | URL of associated pull request, if exists       |
 | `cancelled`                   | `true` if any check run is cancelled            |
 | `skipped`                     | `true` if all checks are skipped                |

+#### Annotation messages

+If the workflow run contains annotation messages, this action collects them and returns as a single string.

+- `annotation-messages`
+- `annotation-failure-messages`

+#### Associated pull request

+If the commit of the workflow run is associated with a pull request, this action returns the following outputs:

+- `pull-request-number`
+- `pull-request-url`

+#### Conclusion

+GitHub Actions returns the `conclusion` of workflow run to failure, even if any job has been cancelled or skipped.
+You can determine the conclusion using the following outputs:

+- `cancelled` indicates whether any job is cancelled.
+- `skipped` indicates whether all jobs are skipped.